Callum Whelan: Gateshead

 Having impressed during his loan spell in the second half of the previous season, Whelan permanently returned to Gateshead on a two-year contract.
 He was awarded the National League Player of the Month award for February 2024, having registered two goals and two assists in four matches.
 Interim manager Rob Elliot said that he was impressed with Whelan both on and off the ball, adding that "he is our leader, he sets traps and both him and Luke Hannant are the ones we trust the most to set our structure so well".
 He scored five goals in 28 league games during the 2023–24 season, however, Gateshead were denied a place in the play-offs due to stadium regulation issues.
 Whelan and Gateshead instead made it to Wembley Stadium in the FA Trophy and defeated Solihull Moors on penalties in the final.

 Carlisle United

 On 3 January 2025, Whelan signed for League Two side Carlisle United on a two-and-a-half year deal for an undisclosed fee, reuniting with head coach Mike Williamson whom had first brought him to Gateshead.
 He played 23 games in the second half of the 2024–25 season, which culminated in the club being relegated out of the Football League.
+He played 21 league games in the 2025–26 season.
+He said the club had had "an amazing season" to qualify for the play-offs on 95 points.